sadiddd/Footprints/README.md

 This is Footprints, a travel journalling app that allows users to store photos, locations, and more for a trip they've had.
-Users can also share their trips by making them public, where other users will then be able to see them.
+Users can also share their trips by making them public, where other users can access them.
 Accessible at https://footprints-delta.vercel.app/

 Tech Stack: